Miss Franche-Comté: Miss Besançon

 In 1970, the city of Besançon competed separately under the title Miss Besançon.
+The same title has later been used by the city for a separate beauty pageant, not affiliated with Miss France, up until 2015.

 Miss Jura

 In 1926, 1969, 1991, and several years in the 1970s, the department of Jura competed separately under the title Miss Jura.

 Miss Territoire de Belfort

 For several years in the 1970s, 1980s, and 1990s, the department of Territoire de Belfort competed separately under the title Miss Territoire de Belfort.